MicrosoftLearning/mslearn-openai/Instructions/Exercises/05-generate-images.md

     > \* DALL-E 3 models are only available in Azure OpenAI service resources in the **East US** and **Sweden Central** regions.

 1. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.
-1. On the **Overview** page for your Azure OpenAI resource, scroll down to the **Get Started** section and select the button to go to **AI Studio**.
+1. On the **Overview** page for your Azure OpenAI resource, scroll down to the **Get Started** section and select the button to go to **AI Foundry portal** (previously AI Studio).
-1. In Azure AI Studio, in the pane on the left, select the **Deployments** page and view your existing model deployments.
+1. In Azure AI Foundry portal, in the pane on the left, select the **Deployments** page and view your existing model deployments.
 If you don't already have one for DALL-E 3, create a new deployment of the **dall-e-3** model with the following settings:
     - **Deployment name**: dalle3
     - **Model version**: *Use default version*
     - **Deployment type**: Standard